nanotalks/recipes/Dessert/Japanese Soufflé Cake.md

 8. Hand mix until fully incorporated.
 Scoop the bottom of the mixing bowl to ensure the batter is fully mixed.
 9. Pour the batter into the pan.
 10. Use a chopstick to stir the batter in the pan gently to help release any air bubbles.
 Gently tap the pan against the counter helps as well.
-11. Add the baking pan into a high edge baking sheet, and pour 1-2 cm of boiling water into the baking sheet
+11. Add the baking pan into a high edge baking sheet, and pour boiling water around the pan filing up the baking sheet with 1cm of water
 10. Bake for 15min
 11. Open the oven door for 5 seconds while adjusting the oven temperature to 265°F
 12. Bake for 45min.
 Open the oven door every 15min for 5 seconds